Bankhead Ghost Town

 Present Day Locations of Bankhead Buildings

 After the Bankhead, Alberta coal mine ceased operations in 1922, many of its buildings were moved offsite.
-If you’d like to see more history from this Alberta ghost town, here are where you can find former Bankhead, Alberta buildings today:
+If you’d like to see more of Bankhead’s history, here’s where you can find some of its former buildings today:

 The Old Banff Cemetery is home to the Bankhead Miners Memorial, which honors the 15 miners who lost their lives during the short lifespan of the Bankhead coal mine.